 In 2008, the Marine Mammal Commission conducted a workshop to assess progress in co-management since the enactment of the 1994 MMPA amendments.
 In the time leading up to that workshop, ten cooperative agreements had been established between FWS or NMFS and ANOs, covering twelve marine mammal species.
 The agreements reflect a diversity of approaches to co-management: regional versus species-based, single species versus multiple species, and single tribe/village versus multiple tribes and regions.
 The 2008 review identified four themes critical to effective co-management of marine mammals:

 - the need for funding and accountability, and

 - the recognition that Alaska Native subsistence culture faces enormous threats from climate change.

 During its 2016 listening sessions in Utqiaġvik, Kotzebue, and Nome, the Commission heard from community members that the quality of relationships between co-management partners had declined due to growing dissatisfaction with the co-management process and lack of adequate funding and other resources for implementing cooperative agreements.
 At a joint meeting with the IPCoMM at the end of the 2016 listening sessions, IPCoMM recommended that the Commission, in coordination with ANOs and federal agency co-management partners, facilitate a review of marine mammal co-management.
-This project was developed in response to that recommendation, and is being conducted with the support of IPCoMM and its ANO members.
+This Review was developed in response to that recommendation, and is being conducted with the support of IPCoMM and its ANO members.

 - Lead: Dr. Jennafer Malek, Marine Mammal Commission, Co-Management Fellow (now at NMFS Alaska Regional Office)

 - Co-lead: Victoria Cornish, Marine Mammal Commission, Energy Policy Analyst & Alaska Native Liaison